 “I take confidence from the survey that the majority of Wellingtonians believe we are working to a vision of an equitable and affordable city,” says Mayor Foster.

 A total of 588 respondents from Wellington City answered the survey.
-Read the Quality of Life survey results on this link.
+Read the survey results on The Quality of Life Project website.